The model of quark

 spin, orbital and spin-orbital interaction of quarks is considered.
 Apparently,

-correspond to the forces from magnetic moments and spins of particles, the
+to the forces from magnetic moments and spins of particles, the Coulomb forces,

-Coulomb forces, the magnetic and gravitational Lorentz forces, that occur
+the magnetic and gravitational Lorentz forces, that occur between hadrons in

-interactions, decays and models of strange hadrons shows that they can
+decays and models of strange hadrons shows that they can represent a

 K-mesons are likely the compounds